swcarpentry/python-novice-inflammation/pages/06-cmdline.md

 ---
-layout: lesson
+layout: page
-root: ../..
+title: Programming with Python
+subtitle: Command-Line Programs
+minutes: 30
 ---

-## Command-Line Programs

 The IPython Notebook and other interactive tools are great for prototyping code and exploring data, but sooner or later we will want to use our program in a pipeline or run it in a shell script to process thousands of data files.